Thomas Nugent (travel writer)

 Thomas Nugent (c.
 1700 – 27 April 1772 in Gray's Inn, London) was an erudite Irish historian and travel writer.
-Today he is known most of all for his travelogue of the Grand Tour, which was at that time popular particularly among English noblemen taking educational tours through Europe.
+Today he is best known for his travelogue of the Grand Tour, which was at that time popular particularly among English noblemen taking educational tours through Europe.
 His detailed descriptions of the France, Italy, Germany, and the Netherlands of the time provide a rich source for historians of the situation in the second half of the 18th century.

 Life

 Little is known regarding his early years.
 He admittedly came from Ireland, though he spent most of his life in London.
 There he occupied himself as an author and translator.
-In the year 1749 he published the multi-volume work "The Grand Tour - containing an exact description of most of the cities, towns and remarkable places of Europe".
+In the year 1749, he published the multi-volume work "The Grand Tour – containing an exact description of most of the cities, towns and remarkable places of Europe".
 This was the first detailed guidebook for English gentlemen wanting to go on the Grand Tour of Europe.
 Whether Nugent had actually undertaken this tour himself in unknown, although it is assumed on the basis of the detailed information and evident knowledge of the places depicted therein.

-Nugent devoted himself over the following years to translating works of the noted scientists of his time, mostly from French into English.
-To that end belongs a 1751 publication of the translation of "Principes du droit politique" by the Swiss jurist of Geneva, Jean-Jacques Burlamaqui (1694-1748) into English ("Principles of Politic Law", 1752). in the year 1756 followed a translation of Etienne Bonnot de Condillac's "Essai über den Ursprung der menschlichen Erkenntnisse" ("Essay on the origin of Human Knowledge").
+Nugent devoted himself in the following years to translating works by prominent jurists, philosophers, and political thinkers of his time, mostly from French into English.
+This included a 1750 translation of Montesquieu’s De l’esprit des lois into English as The Spirit of Laws, a 1751 translation of Jean-Jacques Burlamaqui’s Principes du droit politique as Principles of Politic Law (1752), and in 1756 a translation of Étienne Bonnot de Condillac’s Essai sur l’origine des connaissances humaines as Essay on the Origin of Human Knowledge.

 Also in 1756, a newly updated version of his travelogue was published with the title "The Grand Tour, or, A journey through the Netherlands, Germany, Italy and France".
 In the year 1759, he published a translation of the French historian Philippe Macquer (1720-1770) of Roman History ("Chronological Abridgement of the Roman History").
 He then devoted himself to the French history of Charles-Jean-Francois Henault, ("Chronological Abridgment of the History of France", 1762).
 Nugent received a doctorate of law from the Scottish University of Aberdeen in 1765.
 After this he planned to write a history of the Vandals, thus studying the source material on his trip to Germany.
 He traveled through northern Germany, from Hamburg through Lübeck to Mecklenburg, where he suspected to be the original homeland or the early settlement of the Vandals.